-Do you need a 3 bedroom or more?
-Do you need a backyard for your pet or child?
-Do you want some outdoor entertaining space for your friends and family?
-In these instances, a house may be more suited to your needs.
-If you simply need a 2 bedroom, then an apartment may be the more suitable choice – and can be much easier to find in northeast Philly.
-If you move into a sprawling apartment complex, you can still get outdoor space to enjoy and some apartment complexes in NE Philly even have balconies.
+Do you need a 3 bedroom or 4 bedroom?
+If you simply need a 2 bedroom, then an apartment may be the more suitable choice – and can be much easier to find in Northeast Philadelphia.
+If you move into a large apartment complex, you can still get outdoor space to enjoy and some apartment complexes in NE Philly even have balconies.

 Next, you need to determine what you can afford.
-Houses for rent in NE Philly that are 3 bedroom start from generally $1,500 per month and go upwards.
+Houses for rent in NE Philly that are 3 bedroom start from generally $1,600 per month and go upwards.
 It’s important to keep in mind that this may not include utilities, Internet, water, and other expenses.
-Apartments are relatively cheaper to rent in comparison to houses, though of course many of the apartments are smaller than houses.

 Who is responsible for lawn care and snow removal?

-Houses in NE Philly usually have lawns, which make them an attractive option.
+Houses in Northeast Philadelphia usually have lawns, which make them an attractive option.
 But it’s important to determine who is responsible for maintaining them.
 Also, who is responsible to remove snow from the driveway?
 Many houses in the area are older, with narrow common shared access ways.
 Who will be responsible for shoveling those areas?
 This should be clearly communicated in the written lease.

 How is emergency repair managed?